pabloariasal/pabloariasal.github.io/_posts/2017-06-10-understanding-virtual-tables.md

 title: Understandig Virtual Tables in C++
 tags: [cpp]
 ---
-1. this unordered seed list will be replaced by the toc {:toc .large-only}

 > "A virtual method table (VMT),..., is a mechanism used in a programming language to support dynamic dispatch." --[Wikipedia](https://en.wikipedia.org/wiki/Virtual_method_table)
 {:.lead}